Akashkpython/akashshare-se-app/INSTALLATION_INSTRUCTIONS.md

 1. Run the script as Administrator
 2. When prompted, type "AkAsH" to confirm uninstallation
 3. The script will remove all application files and shortcuts
+2. When prompted, type "AkAsH" to confirm uninstallation.
+3. The script will remove all application files and shortcuts.

 ## System Requirements
 - Operating System: Windows 7 SP1 or later (64-bit)
 - Processor: 1 GHz or faster
 - Memory: 1 GB RAM (32-bit) or 2 GB RAM (64-bit)
+- Memory: 2 GB RAM
 - Storage: 200 MB available space
 - Display: 800 x 600 screen resolution